-Construction and building inspectors inspect construction sites and buildings to make sure that the structures meet all required codes and regulations.
-Many construction and building inspectors have a certificate from a local or community college, although others have a two-year associate's degree instead.
-They earn an average salary of $58,480, and are expected to see faster-than-average job growth in the next ten years.
+Construction and building inspectors inspect construction sites and buildings to make sure that all required codes and regulations are met.
+Many construction and building inspectors have a certificate from a local or community college, although others may have a two-year associate's degree instead.

 3. Architectural and Civil Drafter

-An architectural and civil drafter creates drawings of the structural features of buildings, or creates maps of civil engineering projects (including public works, bridges, and roads).
+An architectural and civil drafter creates drawings of the structural features of buildings or creates maps of civil engineering projects—including public works, bridges, and roads.
 Most drafters have training in computer-aided design and drafting (CADD), engineering, mechanical drawing, and other design and engineering skills.
-This training can be from a certificate program, a two-year program, or even some four-year programs.
-Drafters earn an average of $53,480 per year.
+This training can be from a certificate program, a two-year program, or even a four-year program.

 4. Industrial Engineering Technician

 Industrial engineering technicians assist industrial engineers with revising methods of operation at manufacturing plants and other industrial sites.
-They help revise methods of operation, equipment layout, and more to make a factory run more smoothly.
+Their goal is to help make the factory run more smoothly.
 Most industrial engineering technicians have either an associate's degree or a certificate from a vocational-technical school.
-Industrial engineering techs earn an average of $53,330 per year.

 5. Pipefitter and Plumber

 Plumbers and pipefitters install and repair pipes at offices, homes, factories, and other buildings.
-Many plumbers learn their work through a certificate program and/or a four- to-five-year apprenticeship.
-Some states also require that plumbers and pipefitters be licensed.
-Plumbers and pipefitters can earn an average salary of $51,450, and they are expected to see much faster-than-average job growth over the next ten years.
+Many plumbers learn their work through a certificate program and/or a four- to five-year apprenticeship.
+Some states also require plumbers and pipefitters to be licensed.

 6. Court Reporter

-A court recorder transcribes, word-for-word, various legal proceedings such as depositions and trials.
+A court reporter transcribes legal proceedings such as depositions and trials.
 Most court reporters work in courts or legislatures.
-Many court reporters have at least a postsecondary certificate in court reporting from a community college or technical institute.
-Court reporters earn an average of $51,320 per year.
+Many court reporters have at least a post-secondary certificate in court reporting from a community college or technical institute.

-Heavy vehicle and mobile equipment mechanics (also known as service technicians) inspect and repair vehicles and machinery used for transportation (including rail transportation), farming, construction, and more.
-More and more, employers want to hire mechanics that have completed a one- to-two-year certificate program in diesel technology or heavy equipment mechanics, since some of the latest machinery is very complex.
-These kinds of mechanics earn an average of $50,810 per year.
+Heavy vehicle and mobile equipment mechanics, also known as "service technicians," inspect and repair vehicles and machinery used for transportation (including rail transportation), farming, construction, and more.
+More and more employers want to hire mechanics who have completed a one- to two-year certificate program in diesel technology or heavy equipment mechanics, as some of the latest machinery is very complex.

 8. Sheet Metal Worker

 A sheet metal worker constructs and/or installs products made of thin sheet metal.
-This work might involve measuring and marking dimensions on sheets, drilling holes in sheets, carrying large sheets, or welding, bolting, riveting, and soldering sheets.
+This work might involve measuring and marking dimensions on sheets; drilling holes in sheets; carrying large sheets; or welding, bolting, riveting, or soldering sheets.
 Many sheet metal workers learn their work through an apprenticeship or a certificate program from a technical school.
-They earn an average annual salary of $46,940.

 9. Heating, Air Conditioning, and Refrigeration Mechanic and Installer